Fugees: 2006–present: Later years

 After the group split, Wyclef Jean co-founded and headed the Yele Haiti Foundation, a non-profit organization "focusing on emergency relief, employment, youth development and education, and tree planting and agriculture" in Haiti.
 Pras starred in a documentary about homelessness in Los Angeles and remained outspoken about Haitian politics.
 Lauryn Hill continued recording and performing socially conscious music and went on to advocate for female empowerment especially within the music industry.
 The Fugees also turned their recording studio, the Booga Basement, into a transitional house for young Haitian refugees immigrating to the United States.

 In September 2021, the Fugees announced a reunion tour to celebrate 25 years of their album, The Score.
 On Friday, October 29, 2021, the Fugees announced that their reunion tour dates were postponed to early 2022.
 However, on January 21, 2022, the Fugees released a statement saying they would not be going on tour due to the COVID-19 pandemic.
 The tour was rescheduled and set to begin in August 2024 but was quietly canceled three days before the first show, with no reason given to customers receiving refunds.
 The UK leg of the tour did go ahead as planned.
+On November 20, 2025, member Pras was sentenced to 14 years in prison after being found guilty of 10 criminal counts related to involvement in the 1Malaysia Development Berhad scandal in the U.S. District Court for the District of Columbia.
+On February 1, 2026, Hill and Jean reunited to perform a tribute to D'Angelo and Roberta Flack at the 68th Annual Grammy Awards.
+On September 4, 2026, Hill and Jean made a guest appearance during JAY-Z's JAY-Z30 concert in London.